UniCredit Bank Russia: History

-In 2007, IMB was renamed as ZAO UniCredit Bank.
+International Moscow Bank was founded in October 1989 and capitalized with the hard currency reserves of Vnesheconombank, with the aim that IMB may eventually replace the troubled Vnesheconombank.
+The founding shareholders were three state-owned Soviet banks together holding 40 percent of total equity (Vnesheconombank for 20 percent, Promstroybank for 10 percent, and Sberbank for 10 percent), and five international banks together holding 60 percent (Bayerische Vereinsbank, Creditanstalt-Bankverein, Banca Commerciale Italiana, Credit Lyonnais, and Kansallis-Osake-Pankki).
+As such, IMB was the first majority-foreign-owned bank in the Soviet Union.

+In the 1990s and early 2000s, IMB developed lending and banking services first to larger Russian companies, then to smaller firms and retail clients.

+In 2001, IMB merged with the Russian subsidiary of Bank Austria.
+By 2006, HypoVereinsbank (HVB, by then controlled by UniCredit) held around 53 percent of IMB's equity, the rest being shared between Nordea (26 percent), BCEN-Eurobank (16 percent), and the European Bank for Reconstruction and Development (EBRD, 5 percent).
+The next year, after a series of transactions, HVB's subsidiary Bank Austria secured full ownership of IMB by acquiring the EBRD's remaining equity stake.
+Bank Austria remained as the direct parent company of the Russian bank until September 2016, when the stake was transferred to direct ownership by UniCredit.

 In May 2013, the bank merged its own ATM network with the Raiffeisenbank ATM network.

 In 2014, the bank was registered as AO UniCredit Bank.

 In March 2019, UniCredit Bank topped the list of the most reliable banks in Russia according to Forbes experts, ahead of 99 other banks, including Raiffeisenbank.

-The Owners

-Until October 2016, 100% of the bank's voting shares belonged to UniCredit Bank Austria AG (Vienna, Austria), which is part of the Italian group UniCredit.

-Activity
+Operations

 AO UniCredit Bank has a general banking license No. 1.
 The bank specializes in servicing corporate and private clients, corporate finance and treasury operations.
 The main focus is on lending to small and medium-sized enterprises; the retail services sector is developing less actively.
 As of the spring of 2011, the bank had 106 branches in Russia and a representative office in Belarus, over 985 thousand individual clients and more than 22.6 thousand corporate clients.